fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 My niece Charlotte had her second child – Mason, a brother for Marc.

+That eventful June aside, everything seems to be ticking along.

+Clair is doing well and happy in her new fitness groove, which makes me happy.

-Rudy: At same time, Rudy went to Kate’s to see if he would hang out without pining and it went well.
+The behaviour of Rudy, our nervous border terrier, has been a mixed bag, but mostly good.
+There are lots of signs of improvement.
+At same time, Rudy went to Kate’s to see if he would hang out without pining and it went well.

 ## Books

-Read Open by Andre Agassi.
+It wasn’t a productive year for reading; I couldn’t find the motivation.
+I read:
+- Open, Andre Agassi’s autobiography
+- Join the Future
+- The Islander

+And I started The Candy House.

+The good news is that they are all great, and recommended.

 ## Music